iceXshadow/qotd/README.md

 # Quote of the Day

 <!-- QUOTE_START -->
-> There is a difference between giving directions and giving direction.
+> Circumstances do not make the man, they reveal him.
 >
-> — Simon Sinek
+> — James Allen

 Inspirational quotes provided by <a href="https://zenquotes.io/" target="_blank">ZenQuotes API</a>
 <!-- QUOTE_END -->